Ask The Trainer

 Most likely, confusion arises because when a horse is properly balanced, relaxed, and accepting of the bit and aids, it’s head and neck will be placed in such a way as to help provide optimal balance.
 This placement is usually within the parameters defined by the term “head-set.”
 Therefore, many people mistakenly assume that if the horse’s head is in the “correct” position, then the horse is balanced.
 This is a gross misunderstanding.
 A horse’s head and neck can be forced into this position, and a horse can be “trained” to keep it’s head in this position for fear of punishment.
 But simply doing so will, in no way, magically grant the horse optimal balance.
 A horse can carry it’s head at a certain position and still be unbalanced, without impulsion, or engagement, of the hindquarters.
 Forcing the head to stay in that position when the horse has neither the strength nor understanding to balance properly will cause it distress and resentment.
 It also causes undue stress and possible injury to a horse’s back and muscles because it is being forced to hold itself in a position it is not physically capable of maintaining.

 Another possible cause for confusion is the appearance of a horse and rider in the upper levels of training.
 An upper level horse appears to be maintaining a properly balanced frame with very little effort, and very little help from the rider.
-This is by no means what is actually happening.
-A horse cannot be strengthened, or trained to the point where it can be put in a certain balance (frame) and stay there with no help from the rider.
-The rider must constantly be “feeling” the horse’s balance and adjusting aids, even at upper levels.
-This is always happening, but one of the points of upper level dressage is to make the aids as invisible as possible.
+This is often not what is actually happening.
+While a horse may be strengthened, or trained to the point where it can be put in a certain balance (frame) and stay there with no help from the rider, unfortunately, many times a rider does not take the enormous amount of time this would require.
+In most cases, the rider must constantly be “feeling” the horse’s balance and adjusting aids, even at upper levels.
+So, while this may always happening, but one of the points of upper level dressage is to make the aids as invisible as possible.

 Perhaps the worst result of this misunderstanding, however, is the overuse of artificial training aids.
 Uneducated people will often apply a device to the horse’s head or bit that will restrict the horse head to a certain position, believing that simply having the horse “look” a certain way is the ultimate goal.
 These people do not even realize that the goal of all training is to help the horse attain it’s optimal balance while carrying a rider.
 The correct “look” is all they are after.
 The seem to think that because it makes the horse “look right” that it has completely fixed the problem, or completed the training.
 Others assume that these devices will teach the horse to balance correctly simply be limiting the movement of the front end.
 Many of these people are under the impression that placing the head and neck in a certain position is what causes the horse to be balanced.
 They don’t understand that the balance begins at the horse’s hindquarters and results in rounding the front.
 Used for these reasons, artificial training devices are inappropriate.
 The purpose of artificial training devices are to facilitate understanding during training.
 In the hands of an experienced trainer, with a particular horse have a specific problem, they may be of help to a trainer.
 But they can never be a substitute for a trainer, or a strong training program, as so many people believe.